Smooth Fox Terrier vs American Foxhound: Complete Comparison (2026)

 Health and Lifespan Comparison

 Smooth Fox Terrier has a typical lifespan of 12-15 years, while American Foxhound lives approximately 11-13 years.
 Health profiles differ significantly between these dogs.
-Smooth Fox Terrier is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-American Foxhound faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Smooth Fox Terrier is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+American Foxhound faces its own health challenges including joint-related conditions and other breed-specific health issues.
+Documented health-predisposition counts are comparable, but the diseases and their management are distinct.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health